genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 For paired-end reads two more option appears:

-5. **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
+5. The **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
    (default: unchecked)
 6. **Disallow discordant mappings** parameter will discard all mappings where